JavaScript Responsive ~3 KB Zero Dependencies

 Resize observer polling Overhead; still requires defining breakpoints twice

-GetViewport's approach
+getViewport's approach

-Define breakpoints once as a JS object.
-GetViewport auto-generates the CSS, injects it at runtime, and reads the active breakpoint back via a single getComputedStyle call — no duplication, no polling.
+Define breakpoints once as a JS object. getViewport auto-generates the CSS, injects it at runtime, and reads the active breakpoint back via a single getComputedStyle call.
+No duplication, no polling.

 Installation